 The hypothesis of financial instability was developed by economist Hyman Minksy.
-He argued that financial crisis are endemic in capitalism because periods of economic prosperity encouraged borrowers and lender to be be progressively reckless.
+He argued that financial crisis are endemic in capitalism because periods of economic prosperity encouraged borrowers and lender to be progressively reckless.
 This excess optimism creates financial bubbles and the later busts.
 Therefore, capitalism is prone to move from periods of financial stability to instability.
 This is a type of market failure and needs government regulation.

 Financial Instability could be summed up as:

-Success breads excess which leads to crisis
+Success breeds excess which leads to crisis

 Economic stability itself breads instability.